sandstone-mc/sandstone-documentation/docs/getting-started/intro.md

 ---
 id: intro
 title: Introduction
-description: An introductiont to Sandstone.
+description: An introduction to Sandstone.
+slug: /
+sidebar_position: 1
 ---
-import GitHubButton from 'react-github-btn'
+import GitHubButton from 'react-github-btn' import { CodeOutput } from '../../src/components'

 Sandstone is a Typescript library for Minecraft Datapacks.
 It allows easy creation, debug and sharing of Minecraft functions, loot tables, predicates etc...